 Example: Immediate Relative Entering on a B-2 Visa

-Dual Intent Visas
+How Dual Intent Visas Fit In

-A dual intent visa allows a foreigner to enter the United States as a nonimmigrant but retain the option to adjust status to a permanent resident at some point in the future.
+A dual intent visa allows a foreign national to enter the United States as a nonimmigrant but retain the option to adjust status to a permanent resident at some point in the future.
 Several visas inherently contain the possibility that the visitor will become a permanent resident in the U.S. For example, a foreign fiancé uses a K-1 fiancé visa to enter the U.S. and marry a U.S. citizen.
 Most will remain in the U.S. and adjust status to become permanent residents.
-Likewise, employers will routinely sponsor a foreigner worker for an H-1B visa and later sponsor the nonimmigrant for a green card.
+Likewise, employers will routinely sponsor a foreign worker for an H-1B visa and later sponsor the nonimmigrant for a green card.
 Most E-, H-, K-, L-, O-, and P-type visas are dual intent visas.

 Want more immigration tips and how-to information for your family?